-Monitoring and reporting violations of community water systems for Volatile and Synthetic Organic Chemicals (VOCs and SOCs remains consistent and the overall percentage of systems that complied with all monitoring was 98% and 97% respectively.
+Monitoring and reporting violations of community water systems for Volatile and Synthetic Organic Chemicals (VOCs and SOCs remains consistent and the overall percentage of systems that complied with all monitoring was 99% and 100% respectively.
 The number of violations for VOCs and SOCs is also misleading in that when either a single VOC or SOC sample is not taken, it accounts for 21 and 32 individual violations respectively.
 Those are the number of individual chemicals that are analyzed from a single sample.

-The inorganic chemicals (IOCs) group compliance also remained consistent with 2013 compliance rates.
+The inorganic chemicals (IOCs) group compliance also remained consistent with 2014 compliance rates.
 The primary concern in this group is again attributed to the arsenic standard.
 Systems that violate the standard continue to work toward returning to compliance either through changes in treatment or development of a new source of supply.

-The tables indicate that radionuclide violations remained consistant with 3% of the community water systems having violations during 2013.
+The tables indicate that radionuclide violations improved slightly with 2% of the community water systems having violations during 2015.
 The majority of the systems in violation are at or near the drinking water standard for combined radium.
 The department will continue to take appropriate enforcement actions to address the violations of the radionuclide standards to ensure compliance with EPA's standards.
 Most systems are pursing an alternative source or exploring treatment alternatives.

-Requirements associated with the Stage 2 Disinfection By-product rule became effective in 2009.
-The number of systems required to monitor and report for this rule rose from 205 systems in 2008 to 400 systems in 2014.
-As expected, the monitoring and reporting violations continue to improve as system operators routinely monitor and report the new rule requirements.
+The Stage 2 Disinfection By-product rule became effective in 2009.
+The number of systems required to monitor and report for this rule rose from 205 systems in 2008 to 400 systems in 2015.
+Of the 400 systems required to monitor, 100% were in compliance with the standards.

-Compliance rates for the groundwater rule continue to remain high with 99% compliance with treatment techniques and 99% of systems complying with the monitoring and reporting requirements..
+Compliance rates for the groundwater rule dipped slightly but continue to remain high with 97% compliance with treatment techniques and 97% of systems complying with the monitoring and reporting requirements..